astroumd/lmtoy/docs/parameters.md

 # SLpipeline.sh parameters

+Here we describe the spectral line pipeline parameters, as they are being understood by **SLpipeline.sh** and its instrument specific scripts.

 We differentiate between **generic** and **instrument/obsmode specific** (RSR, SEQ, 1MM, OMA, ...) parameters.

-The pipeline and instrument specific scriptS all have a **--help** and **-h** option as a reminder to the keywords and their defaults where applicable.
+The pipeline and instrument specific scripts all have a **--help** and **-h** option as a reminder to the keywords and their defaults.
 They should always report the parameters.
 If not visible, this means the parameter may still be hardcoded in the code.

-Command line keywords that do not belong to the instrument (e.g. band= for RSR) are just ignored.
+Note that command line keywords that do not belong to the instrument (e.g. band= for RSR) are just ignored, and this includes typos!

 ## Filename Conventions